OpenBW/BWAPI4J/README.md

 Examples:
 ```
-./gradlew buildVanillaBridgeForWindows
+gradlew.bat buildVanillaBridgeForWindows
 ```
 ```
-./gradlew buildOpenBWBridgeForWindows
+gradlew.bat buildOpenBWBridgeForWindows
 ```
 ```
 ./gradlew buildOpenBWBridgeForLinux
 ```

+*Note: When building the bridge in Windows, it is recommended to use `gradlew.bat` in a native Windows terminal.
+The terminal must have access to Windows environment variables and the ability to load a Visual Studio environment.*

-### Including the bridge with the BWAPI4J library JAR
+### Packaging the bridge with the BWAPI4J library JAR

 The bridge needs to be built before it is packaged via `shadowJar`.
-Use one of the appropriate Gradle tasks to build the bridge, then use the following command:
+Use one of the appropriate Gradle tasks listed above to build the bridge, then use the following command:
 ```
 ./gradlew shadowJar
 ```